asreview/asreview/docs/source/features/pre_screening.rst

 4. Select your partly labeled dataset.

-ASReview will recognize the column with the labels and show you the number of prior relevant/irrelevant papers in the section *Prior Knowledge*.
+ASReview will recognize the column with the labels and show you the number of prior relevant/irrelevant records in the section *Prior Knowledge*.

 .. _select-prior-knowledge: